clairekope/enzo-dev/doc/manual/source/parameters/index.rst

     When used, the factor of dt / t_dyn is removed from the calculation of the star particle mass above.
 Instead of the local dynamical time, the timescale over which feedback occurs is a constant set by the parameter ``StarMakerMinimumDynamicalTime``.
 This is necessary when running with conduction as the timesteps can be very short, which causes the calculated star particle mass to never exceed reasonable values for ``StarMakerMinimumMass``.
 This prevents cold, star-forming gas from actually forming stars, and when combined with conduction, results in too much heat being transferred out of hot gas.
 When running a cosmological simulation with conduction and star formation, one must use this otherwise bad things will happen.
 (1 - ON; 0 - OFF)  Default: 0.
 ``StarMakerTemperatureThreshold``
-    Vary the temperature threshold in Kelvin for star formation (method 2).
+    Vary the temperature threshold in Kelvin for star formation (methods 2 & 15).
     Below this temperature, the comparison between the cooling and dynamical times is ignored when testing for star formation.
     Default: 1.1e4